singsanj/RepData_PeerAssessment1/PA1_template.md

 - Mean (Imputed): 1.0766189\times 10^{4}
 - Median (Imputed): 1.0766189\times 10^{4}

+Mean and median values are higher after imputing missing data.
+The reason is that in the original data, there are some days with steps values NA for any interval.
+The total number of steps taken in such days are set to 0s by default.
+However, after replacing missing steps values with the mean steps of associated interval value, these 0 values are removed from the histogram of total number of steps taken each day.

 ##Are there differences in activity patterns between weekdays and weekends?